twio142/obsidian-custom-commands/README.md

-# Obsidian Custom Commands Plugin
+# Obsidian Custom Commands

-A plugin for my own use in Obsidian.
+A personal Obsidian plugin that provides custom commands for enhanced workflow.

-## To-Do

-- [x] Convert the existing `main.js` to TypeScript.
-- [ ] Testing and debugging.